MGSimard/portfolio-v3/README.md

 - [x] "View All" figure out something at low res (probably just inline block with reduce lineheight or neg margin)
 - [x] 404 & error pages
 - [x] Metadata & Icons
+- [x] Clicking a page link should close the navbar (popovertargetaction doesn't work on a tags, had to use programmatic)
 - [ ] Redo all thumbnails (except tu-misc & roblox section) through GIMP instead of conversion tool
 - [ ] Preload the header divider picture?
 - [ ] Fallback fonts to help while loading fonts